Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many areas of white sand, once known as “dead lands” in Hai Lang district, have now been transformed into lush green flower growing areas.
-With determination to conquer, aspiration to rise up, and support from authorities at all levels and the agricultural sector, local people have created sustainable livelihoods on this difficult land of their homeland.
+With determination to conquer, aspiration to rise up, and support from authorities at all levels and the agricultural sector, local people have created sustainable livelihoods on the difficult land of their homeland.

 People in Dong Duong village, Hai Duong commune, Hai Lang district have just planted bitter melon in the off-season - Photo: D.V